li-xin-yi/seedlab/Cross-Site-Scripting-Attack/exploratory-snort.md

 ## XSS

-Based on [built-in rules](#built-in-rules-about-xss) in  `/etc/snort/rules/community-web-php.rules`, we decide to detect if a user is going to write some malicious executable `js` code in his/her profile.
-The modification is usually implemented by sent an HTTP POST request to the server.
-For example, we edit the profile page as [task 1](./readme.md#task-1) in Cross-Site Scripting Attack Lab, it will send a packet like:
+We decide to detect if a user is going to write some malicious executable `js` code in his/her profile.
+Editing profile is usually implemented by sent an HTTP POST request to the server.
+For example, we edit the profile page as [Task 1](./readme.md#task-1) in Cross-Site Scripting Attack Lab, it will send a packet like:

 ![](./packet.png)